KestrelComputer/kestrel/_posts/2016-12-06-modular-firmware.md

 If collisions becomes a problem, the field is perfectly sized for transitioning to a UUID-based identifier without breaking previously written software.

+The `ModuleDataSize` field indicates to the firmware how much memory this module needs to maintain its state.
+It will be described in greater detail later.

 The `ModuleFlags` field only has one bit defined in this proposal: bit 0 is the `PREOPEN` bit.